 G - LAC

-Free agent PG Reggie Jackson is returning to the Los Angeles Clippers on a two-year, $22 million deal according to, Adrian Wojnarowski of the ESPN.
+Free agent PG Reggie Jackson is resigning with the Clippers on a two-year, $22 million deal according to, Adrian Wojnarowski of the ESPN.

 After a fantastic playoff run in which Jackson averaged 17.8 points, 3.2 rebounds, and 3.8 assists across 32.7 minutes per game, Jackson and the Clippers came to terms on a new deal.
 The veteran guard should remain in the rotation as the starting point guard for the 2022 squad.